-- (A) Person(s) designated by the unit head will have a right to make introductory remarks not to exceed three minutes. - (B) If more than one unit or program is being considered during a hearing, a person may make a separate presentation addressing each. - (C) Each standard's presentation will be limited to five minutes with a maximum of twenty minutes allowed for any one KSBE or NCATE/CAEP program.
+- A. Person(s) designated by the unit head will have a right to make introductory remarks not to exceed three minutes. - B. If more than one unit or program is being considered during a hearing, a person may make a separate presentation addressing each. - C. Each standard's presentation will be limited to five minutes with a maximum of twenty minutes allowed for any one KSBoE or NCATE/CAEP program.
 The presiding officer may grant additional time at his/her discretion.
-Additional written comments may be submitted as part of the hearing. - (D) Up to three minutes will be allowed for Evaluation Review Committee members to ask questions for clarification from the person making the presentation.
+Additional written comments may be submitted as part of the hearing. - D. Up to three minutes will be allowed for Evaluation Review Committee members to ask questions for clarification from the person making the presentation.
 The responses to the questions will be included in the three minute time limit.
-The presiding officer may grant additional time at his/her discretion. - (E) The presiding officer will rule on presentations that are not pertinent to the subject or that are too lengthy. - (F) A person wishing to speak will identify himself/herself. - (G) Hearing procedures adopted will be printed and sent with the hearing information. - (H) The presiding officer will advise persons in attendance of procedures for the hearing. - (I) Within ten working days, the Evaluation Review Committee will prepare a written final recommendation regarding the appropriate status to be assigned to the teacher education institution and/or program.
+The presiding officer may grant additional time at his/her discretion. - E. The presiding officer will rule on presentations that are not pertinent to the subject or that are too lengthy. - F. A person wishing to speak will identify himself/herself. - G. Hearing procedures adopted will be printed and sent with the hearing information. - H. The presiding officer will advise persons in attendance of procedures for the hearing. - I. Within ten working days, the Evaluation Review Committee will prepare a written final recommendation regarding the appropriate status to be assigned to the teacher education institution and/or program.
 The recommendation will be submitted to an appropriate representative of the teacher education institution and to the Commissioner who will submit the final recommendation to the State Board.

-Note: Requests for accommodation to participate in the hearing should be made at least five working days in advance of the hearing or open forum by contacting Karen Watney at 785-296-5363 and TTY at 785-296-6338.
+Note: Requests for accommodation to participate in the hearing should be made at least five working days in advance of the hearing or open forum by contacting Catherine Chmidling at Teacher Licensure and Accreditation, 785-291-3573, cchmidling@ksde.org.